cosmii02/RacingDSX/Readme.md

 ![image](https://user-images.githubusercontent.com/27782168/183418210-145b6701-f1f7-4783-91ba-7a1893294601.png)
 8. In DSX make sure UDP is enabled, go to settings, click controller and then click networking.
 UDP has to be enabled and must be listening to port 6969

+Note for Forza Motorsport 7
+1. Launch the game and head to the HUD options menu
+2. Set Data Out to ON
+3. Set Data Out IP Address to 127.0.0.1 (localhost)
+4. Set Data Out IP Port to 5300
+5. Set Data Out Packet Format to CAR DASH